pkirkham/pkirkham.github.io/pyrus.md

  - **OS Platform:** The software should run on a wide variety of platforms.
 Four versions have been pre-packaged for Windows, Linux, and MacOS (on x64 architecture e.g., Intel and AMD chips) and a separate MacOS distribution for the AArch64 architecture (ARM chips a.k.a.
 M1 etc.).
 With an suitable Java virtual machine, there is no reason why the software couldn't run on other combinations.
  - **CPU and Memory Hardware:** The Java Runtime Environment itself needs up to 4 GB of RAM, which is pretty paltry for modern machines.
 The software does take advantage of parallel processing for both maintaining a responsive graphical user interface, and for demanding computational loads.
 The software should automatically detect and utilise all the cores available to it.
  - **Graphics Hardware:** Whilst no 3D features are included in the current release, development using OpenGL is underway for 3D seismic visualisation and interpretation.
 This means that a range of graphics cards are supported.
- - **Storage Requirements:** Modern software has become increasingly bloated.
-The Pyrus
+ - **Storage Requirements:** Modern software has become increasingly bloated and the Pyrus software is no exception.
+This is because in addition to the modular functionality that Pyrus creates, the software is built on top of many other libraries, not all portions of which are used by Pyrus.
+These libraries include the Java runtime environment that is distributed with the application, the NetBeans platform that provides the main framework, and open source utility libraries for image manipulation, data access, 3D graphics etc. In comparison to the size of the datasets commonly encountered in the oil and gas industry, the download size for the software is not large.
  - **Internet Connection:** Obviously an internet connection is needed to download the files.
 The software does not need an active internet connection to run.
 Indeed, it should be possible to run directly off a USB stick.
 If an internet connection is available, then the software can be set up to check for updates which can be downloaded and updated in-place without any need to re-download the full application distribution.

 ## Background